svelteuidev/svelteui/apps/docs/src/pages/core/center.md

 ## Inline

-To use center with inline elements set `inline` prop.
+To use Center with inline elements, set `inline` prop.
 For example, you can center link icon and label:

 <Demo demo={CenterDemos.inline} />